fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.RedisCache/v1.1.10/Export-AzureRmRedisCache.md

 ```

 ## DESCRIPTION
-The **Export-AzureRmRedisCache** cmdlet exports data from azure_2 Redis Cache to a container.
+The **Export-AzureRmRedisCache** cmdlet exports data from Azure Redis Cache to a container.

 ## EXAMPLES